If you buy an item via this post, we may get a small affiliate fee. Details.

 You can join Amazon Prime any time you want.
 However, there are some circumstances when signing up for the program is more justifiable.
 Here are the three scenarios.

 The best approach is to analyze your own needs and shopping plans.

 For instance, a start of the new season of your favorite TV show is good enough for a start.
-Or when you plan to shop several goods but don’t want, or don’t have money, to pay for them at once.
-Instead, you can shop one item at a time, and save on shipping via Prime.
+Or when you plan to shop for several goods but don’t want, or don’t have money, to pay for them at once.
+Instead, you can buy one item at a time, and save on shipping via Prime.

 There is one thing to keep in mind, though: not every item on Amazon is Prime eligible.
-Although 20 million looks huge, there might be products you want to buy that do not qualify for Prime shipping.
+Although 20 million looks enormous, there might be products you want to buy that do not qualify for Prime shipping.

-The same with movies, songs or ebooks – especially that digital collections of Prime eligible goods are rather small.
+The same with movies, songs or ebooks – especially that digital collections of Prime-eligible goods are rather small.